wultra/wultra-docs/docs/blog/Introducing-Activation-Spawn/Activation-Spawn-on-Android.md

 ## Main Application

 1. If your application targets Android 11+ (SDK 30+), you need to declare the query "permissions" for the package name of Target App in the `AndroidManifest.xml` of the Source App.
-Otherwise you won't be able to detect if the app is already installed.
+Otherwise, you won't be able to detect if the app is already installed.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"